johnstonskj/rust-mcfg/book/src/repository/package-sets.md

 * An optional map of files to be symbolically linked into the user's file system.
 * An optional script line to run after all other actions.

+A number of examples are described in [Example package sets](../appendices/package-sets.md) appendix.

 ## Example Package Set file

 ```yaml